-----

 Stunts, 1990

-As the name suggests this is a freestyle motocross video game, but as will be shown, there are a few problems (^).
+Anyway, as the name suggests, Stunts is a freestyle motocross video game, but as will be shown, there are a few problems (^).

 In 1991, Jose Yanez became the first person to backflip a motocross bike.